thomasjost/interview-prep/README.md

 ## Protips

-If a question comes up mentioning a sorted input, heaviliy consider using binary search for the solution.
+If a question comes up mentioning a sorted input, heavily consider using binary search for the solution.